djeada/Numpy-Tutorials/notes/3_vector_operations.md

 - The cosine of the angle is obtained by dividing the dot product by the product of the norms.
 - `np.arccos(cos_angle)` computes the angle in radians.
 - The resulting angle `1.582` radians indicates the measure between the two vectors.
-- **Practical Use Case:** Calculating angles between vectors is essential in machine learning for determining feature importance and in physics for understanding force directions.
+- Calculating angles between vectors is essential in machine learning for determining feature importance and in physics for understanding force directions.

 ### Broadcasting